igor2x/website/Content/contribute.md

 The source code for Pinta development is available on [PintaProject GitHub][5].

+#### General recommendations

+It is suggested to do small changes at first that you get familiar with the way project is operating.
+For instance look at the [easy to fix bugs][10].
+Instead of creating one big fat change like 1000 lines of code change in one commit, please make several small changes and several commits that logically fit together.
+Please keep in mind, that all of the code has to be reviewed, understood and accepted by maintainer.
+There should be no hard fillings if maintainer rejects some of the code or reguests to make a change to fit the way maintainer feels is the best for the project.
+When you decide to create some design changes, it is recommended to first discuss idea on [Pinta mailinglist][11].
+Try to get feedback from maintainer as soon as applicable.
+So small changes, several commits, discussion with maintainer and make some more changes.

 #### Fixing a Bug

 If you plan to work on a bug that has been registered on our [Launchpad page][1], then go to the relevant bug and make sure no one else is already working on it, then leave a comment saying that you are working on it.